ChanceHarmon/data_structures_and_algorithms/README.md

 # How to use this Repository

+Hopefully you have node installed, fingers crossed.
+When you clone the repository, run `npm install` to load the current test suite.
+Almost none of this has tests written, but for the few that do you can use `npm test <file-name>` after the install.
+This is something that I look to build out more in the future.<br>
-There are no packages to install, just your favorite code editor.
-Use it for study and and any other projects. <br>
+Use it for study and any other projects. <br>
 If you would like contribute to this project, feel free to contact me and I can add you as a collaborator.
 I just ask that <br>
 the structure follows the general theme of what is already here, ie ES6, a good explanation of the problem in the comments, <br>
 explanation of Big O to the best you understand it, and the thought process of how you arrived at the solution.